Training an LLM (In a Nutshell!)

 Supervised fine-tuning

 In order for the LLM to be able to respond to prompts in the style of a chat assistant, supervised fine-tuning (SFT) of the LLM has to be performed.
-In SFT, a dataset is created by human labellers consisting of example conversations between a chat assistant and a user.
-The text “User:” and “Assistant:” is used to mark out the conversation history.
+In SFT, a dataset is created by human labellers consisting of example conversations between an assistant and a user.
+Special tokens such as <|user|> and <|assistant|> are used to indicate speaker roles in a conversation.
 This supervised dataset is used to fine-tune the LLM using the same multi-class prediction objective.

 Reinforcement learning